neeleshmehto/mc-assignment/README.md

 Steps to implement Terraform files :

-1. Pull the git repo by below command git init git pull https://github.com/neeleshmehto/mc-assignment.git
+1. Pull the git repo by below command mkdir terraform  && cd terraform git init git pull https://github.com/neeleshmehto/mc-assignment.git
 2.  initiate terraform
 terraform init
+3. Update AWS IAM API keys (access key and secret key) in file **provider.tf** (user should have required policy to create aws services).
+In this assigment i have given admin permission)
 3. Check the terraform plan there should not be any error msg in plan o/p terraform plan
 4. You will see all the changes in the plan output